 A heritage site

-Our main building was originally built as a family homestead in Hobson Street, Thorndon by T.C Williams.
-Scots College was housed here from 1916 until 1918 when they moved to Miramar and Queen Margaret College was established.
+Our main building was originally built as a family homestead in Hobson Street, Thorndon by T.C Williams Queen Margaret College was established in 1919.

 We continue to deliver a rich, holistic education that emphasises community service and raises awareness of the needs of others.